Textile in space is a dream that human beings have seen beyond the use of textiles in mere clothings as a covering.

 From feet to head, spacesuit consists of many parts which performs various tasks like containing tubes that supply oxygen, protecting from high pressure and dust in space, containing electric conductors etc. Under the suit, astronauts wear another piece of clothing named liquid cooling and ventilation garment that interlinks with the tubes.
 Water flows through the tubes to keep astronaut cool.
 Since, containing oxygen is a must in order to survive in space, a good oxygen chamber is required.
 Hence, on the back of the space suit, there is a backpack made from technical textiles that holds oxygen and removes carbon dioxide to make easy breathing system for astronauts.
 It also supplies electricity for the suit.
 According to the required functional purpose, materials like Dacron, Neoprene, Kevlar, Spandex etc. are used to make spacesuit.

-Future Development of Space Products-What is coming next?
+Future Development of Textile in Space Products-What is Coming Next?

 Every kilogram that needs to be launched in a spacecraft is so important that it increases both fuel utilization and costs!
 Lightweight, high strength, cost efficiency, ease of working with the materials and safety are all parameters that should be achieved in developing textiles.
 Innovations like incorporating bionics into the development of new textiles can open entirely new solutions for engineers and scientists.